Interim Winter Session FAQs

 Although our dining halls are closed, we will have other dining options available.
 For specific locations and hours visit the dining website.

-during Interim Session?
+be available during Interim Winter Session?

 The database for the libraries can be accessed 24 hours a day.